Skip to content

 Applications also vary right out of the box.
 A new Apple Mac computer arrives without unnecessary third-party software, but PCs typically start out with so-called bloatware preinstalled.
 This can slow down your system and create security concerns.

-Compatibility & Customization
+Compatibility

 Popular applications generally rely on the same file formats regardless of whether you use a Mac or PC, meaning you should be able to share files across devices.
 In general, you can also expect a Mac to be able to open most PC files.
 However, if you encounter any problems, you can run Microsoft Windows on your Apple Mac computer for greater compatibility.
-On the other hand, PCs cannot natively open .dmg files from Macs.
-However, the right software may enable you to extract, open, or even write a .dmg file on a Windows computer.
+On the other hand, PCs cannot natively open .DMG files from Macs.
+However, the right software may enable you to extract, open, or even write a .DMG file on a Windows computer.

 Customization